Teen Suicide: Yesterday’s News May Be Tomorrow’s Problem

-may have a significant impact on teen suicide clusters.
-A study published earlier last month in Lancet Psychiatry
+Headline news may have an impact on teen suicide clusters.

 This new study leads to an interesting question...
 Is the media sensationalizing suicide when it covers stories?
 Maybe they are, but it may not be intentional.